Kale2609/TNO-German-Translation/README.md

 The "Untranslated" folder contains all files that still need to be translated.

 The "TNO English Translation Base" folder contains the base files used for translation and is intended for future comparison between the TNO versions.

+You can find our current progress and files being actively translated at : https://trello.com/b/4rKpgJ8h/tno-mod-translation

+If you want to contribute, feel free to reach out in Discussions Tab